 Detailing clay is traditionally used to remove other bonded contamination from a vehicle, however with the increase in synthetic clay substitutes, there are now many more options that perform the same type of job.
 The NanoSkin Autoscrub line consists of a set of wash mitts (fine and medium grade), pads that attach to a DA machine (medium and fine grade), as well as a decontamination towel.
 Each of these Nanoskin products perform the same job as traditional detailing clay, however they often produce results much quicker than normal clay.
 Also, these synthetic clay bars can be used time and time again, where a traditional clay bar will get dirty and may need to be discarded after just a few uses.
 I will also add that these synthetic clay alternatives have been known to leave behind light marring that is especially noticeable on darker paint, which is why I only recommend using these products if you intend on polishing afterwards.
 Do not let this turn you away from these products as the time savings is dramatic and in my opinion, far outweighs the potential risk of marring, especially since the marring is typically easily removed with a light polish.

-Stay tuned for Part 2 of this series which will explain what order to use these products in to achieve the best results in the least amount of time!
+Part 2 of this series will explain what order to use these products in to achieve the best results in the least amount of time!

 Buy Products From This Article

 Purchase the products used in this article individually or in one convenient package here!